ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 If `x5t` is included in the protected header, an `x5chain` with a leaf certificate corresponding to the `x5t` value MAY be included in the unprotected header.

 The Transparency Service MUST apply the Registration Policy that was most recently added to the Append-only Log at the time of Registration.
-The Registration Policy used MUST be included in the Receipt.

 #### Auditability of Registration